ErikDio/LAN-Health/README.md

 ## Installation
 Clone this repository: git clone https://github.com/ErikDio/LAN-Health.git
-Install the required libraries: pip install -r requirements.txt (if you have a requirements.txt file) or individually using pip install python-nmap openpyxl
+Install the required libraries: pip install -r requirements.txt (if you have a requirements.txt file) or individually using pip install python-nmap openpyxl speedtest-cli
 Usage

+This program requires root or administrative privileges to perform ARP scans for MAC addresses.
+Be cautious when scanning networks you don't own or have permission to access.
+Respect network security policies.

 (Optional) Run the program with `-debug` and/or `-log` as an arg so it can print information useful for troubleshooting.